mrigankvashist/100-Days-of-Java/README.md

 - My University work, and few emergencies might demand to take a day off

 # Day 1
+- ### Basics:
+Going through the basics and syntax of java with minimal hello world, addition, subtraction programs.
 - ### Is A Prime:
 In this problem you have to check whether a given number is prime or not.

 - ### Prime till n:
 You have to print all prime numbers between a range from low to high.

+# Day 2
+- ### Fibonacci Series:
+Print first n fibonacci numbers.

+- ### Count Digits in Number:
+Count the number of digits in a number